mandeeps/SU-WaterCam/README.md

 https://www.jeffgeerling.com/blog/2021/attaching-raspberry-pis-serial-console-uart-debugging

-Use a serial cable to connect to the console and use sudo raspi-config to configure the device settings (locale, timezone, GPU memory, predictable network names, etc.,) and select Network Manager in place of dhcpcd in networking settings. https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/software-installation-windows
+Use a serial cable to connect to the console and use sudo raspi-config to configure the device settings (locale, timezone, predictable network names, etc.,) and select Network Manager in place of dhcpcd in networking settings. https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/software-installation-windows

+Leave GPU memory at the default of 32 MB, PiCamera2 will not need more and the camera will not work with less.

 Use sudo nmtui to configure the ethernet connection to a static IP, with your computer IP as the gateway and DNS server if you are sharing your Internet connection with the Pi.
 Otherwise configure for whatever network setup you have.

 Now you can use ssh to login to the Pi after connecting it to your computer with an ethernet cable.
 Connection sharing can be setup using Network Manager on a Linux computer, or Windows Connection sharing, or the macOS equivalent.

 Once you've logged in and are sharing an internet connection from your computer to the Pi, run sudo apt update and sudo apt upgrade

+Verify the Pi is on the latest firmware with rpi-eeprom-update.

 Helpful tools: sudo apt install git tmux
 Install your preferred editor, which should be neovim, and aptitude if you want a TUI for apt